-Hong Kong Bookseller Sentenced By China To 10 Years For Passing "Intelligence"
+Hong Kong Bookseller Sentenced By China To 10 Years For Passing 'Intelligence'

 A well-known Hong Kong bookseller who published critical and sometimes titillating volumes about Chinese leaders and who disappeared in China more than two years ago has been quietly sentenced to a decade in prison for passing on intelligence to people overseas.